vladimirvivien/go4vl/examples/capture0/README.md

 }
 ```

-Once the device starts, the code sets up a loop capture incoming video frame buffer from the input device and save each
-frame to a local file.
+Once the device starts, the code sets up a loop to capture incoming video frame buffers from the input device and save each frame to a local file.

 ```go
 func main() {